 About Ovarian Cancer

-There are two options currently available for ovarian cancer screening:
+There are two components to ovarian cancer screening:

 - A Blood Test – to measure CA125 levels in the blood (although it is important to know that athough these levels are often raised in early ovarian and some other cancers, they can also be raised in some other benign conditions)

-- A Combined Blood Test and Ultrasound Scan – screening accuracy can be improved by performing a trans-vaginal ultrasound scan to look at the ovaries and then combining this information with the CA125 levels
+- An Ultrasound Scan – screening accuracy can be improved by performing a trans-vaginal ultrasound scan to look at the ovaries and then combining this information with the CA125 levels